karm435/receiptly.github.io/README.md

-# website for Receipts Co app
+# website for Receiptly app

-This repo contains the contents of the Receipts Co app.
+This repo contains the contents of the Receiptly app.